mrnmp/modulustoolkit/README.md

 ==============
 copyright            : (C) 2012 by nimal m

-Developed modulustoolkit for Geoscience australia, a seismic catalog analysis tool/plugin for qgis.
+Developed modulustoolkit for Geoscience australia, a seismic catalog analysis plugin for qgis.
 Available for public use.

 User Guide:

-  	-- Use download ISC catalog from http://www.isc.ac.uk/
+  	-- Download ISC catalog from http://www.isc.ac.uk/

 	-- Use scripts in extras directory to extract modulustoolkit formatted input file